 Five outstanding alumni honored with 2024 Alumni Awards

-The 2024 alumni awards will be presented to:
+The 2024 alumni awards were presented to:

 The Culture for Service Awards and Young Alumni Servant Leadership Award were established by the Goshen Alumni Association.
 Recipients distinguish themselves through commendable accounts of service and achievements at home or in their churches, colleges, communities and the larger world.
 With the same criteria as the Culture for Service Awards, one Young Alumni Servant Leadership Award is presented annually at or before their 15th class reunion year.